-You also have a good bit of high-interest credit card debt that you’ve accumulated over the years from that kitchen renovation your wife wanted, a trip to the beach last summer, and life in general.
-You could choose the cash out refinance route of taking a new loan in the amount of $225,000 which would give you roughly $75,000 to pay off all your debt and save you around $1450 a month net even after paying your new mortgage payment.
-You still own your home and are now debt free.
-You have essentially leveraged the equity in your home and used one loan to pay off higher debt.
-There also may be some tax advantages to doing this so be sure to check with your certified public accountant.
+There is also a good bit of high-interest credit card debt that you’ve accumulated over the years from that kitchen renovation you wanted, the trip to the beach last summer, and life in general.
+You could choose the cash out route of taking a new loan in the amount of $225,000 which would give you roughly $75,000 to pay off all your debt and save you around $1349 a month net even after paying your new mortgage payment.
+You still own your home and are now debt free (gamechanger!).
+You have essentially leveraged the equity in your home and used one loan to pay off your debt and increase your monthly cash flow.

-Before you jump on the cash out refinance approach here are a few things to consider:
+Before you jump right into this approach there are a few things to consider.

-A Cash-out refinance works the same way as other mortgage loans with regards to closing fees.
-These can add up to thousands in closings fees although there are loan options available to help offset these costs.
+This type of refinance works the same way as other mortgage loans with regards to closing fees.
+These can add up to thousands in closing fees alone, although there are loan options available to help offset these costs.
 Be sure to consult with your licensed mortgage advisor to come up with a plan that makes financial sense.

-In some situations lenders may turn down your request down due to a poor credit score, a high debt to income ratio or not having enough equity in your home to support the amount of money you were hoping to pull out.
-Each program has different guidelines and rules so be sure to review each to be able to make the best decision on your cash out refinance.
+In some situations, lenders may turn down your request due to a poor credit score, a high debt to income ratio or not having enough equity in your home to support the amount of money you were hoping to pull out.
+Each program has different guidelines and rules so be sure to review each to be able to make the best decision on your refinance options.

-Perhaps you have a conventional home loan, but don’t have enough equity to refinance with the terms you need to accomplish all your goals.
-If you are eligible for a VA loan you could convert your conventional loan into a VA Cash-Out Loan and get a better deal all without having to pay mortgage insurance.
+If you are eligible for a VA loan you could convert your conventional loan into a VA cash out loan and get a better deal all without having to pay mortgage insurance.
 In most cases, with a 620 FICO score, you will be allowed to refinance up to 100% of the value of the home.